UFC 282: Blachowicz vs. Ankalaev: Predictions & Analysis

 A few statistical edges stand out.
 Ponzinibbio throws significantly more leather — a 0.6 sig. strike per minute gap.
 Ponzinibbio is far more active with takedowns, averaging 0.2 more per 15 minutes.
 Morono has tighter striking defense, making opponents miss more often.

-**The Pick: Alex Morono over Santiago Ponzinibbio.** The model gives Morono a slight nod at 57% — this could easily go either way.
-The market implies 60% for Ponzinibbio, but our model sees only 43%.
-That 17-point gap favoring Morono is worth watching.
+The Pick: Santiago Ponzinibbio over Alex Morono.
+This is essentially a pick'em.
+The model nudges toward Ponzinibbio at 52%, but there's almost nothing separating these two.
+The market implies 60% for Ponzinibbio, but our model sees only 52%.
+That 8-point gap favoring Morono is worth watching.

 Dricus Du Plessis vs Darren Till